The Seventy Years Declaration: Response

 Israeli academic Barry Rubin has written, referring to the initiators of the Seventy Years Declaration, that "a relentless campaign has been waged by a tiny group of people to persuade Jews and Israelis to oppose the June 3, 2008 Prague Declaration on European Conscience and Communism, as if it were some horrible anti-Semitic document.
 This is a slanderously wrong claim."

-The Seventy Years Declaration was attacked by the incumbent Lithuanian foreign minister, who said in response that "It is not possible to find differences between Hitler and Stalin except in their moustaches (Hitler's was shorter)."
+The Seventy Years Declaration was criticized by the Lithuanian foreign minister Audronius Ažubalis, who said in response that "It is not possible to find differences between Hitler and Stalin except in their moustaches (Hitler's was shorter)."
 The response came in anger at the fact that eight Lithuanian Social Democrats (two MEPs and six MPs) signed the Declaration.
-A lively debate ensued when a subsequent article by the foreign minister was replied to by MP Vytenis Povilas Andriukaitis, then an opposition spokesman on foreign affairs.
-The foreign minister's "moustache comparison" led to individual letters of support from British MP Denis MacShane to each of the eight Lithuanian signatories, and to coverage in the New York Times.
+A heated debate ensued when a subsequent article by Ažubalis was replied to by MP Vytenis Povilas Andriukaitis, then an opposition spokesman on foreign affairs.
+The foreign minister's "moustache comparison" resulted in individual letters of praise from British MP Denis MacShane to each of the eight Lithuanian signatories, and to reportage in the New York Times.